-In our opinion, the genetic engineering does not affect the Kosher status.
+In our opinion, genetic engineering does not affect the Kosher status.
 This is the case for two reasons: Firstly, the genetic material is generally microscopic and is not significant enough to change the Kosher status.
-Secondly, the generic material is only introduced in the initial stage.
+Secondly, the genetic material is only introduced in the initial stage.
 Subsequently, the genetically altered item produces new offspring, which has not been the recipient of non-Kosher genetic material.
-The presence of a non-Kosher gene in a tomato does not render as non-Kosher all subsequent tomatoes that are “descendants” of the genetically altered tomato.”
+The presence of a non-Kosher gene in tomato does not render as non-Kosher all subsequent tomatoes that are “descendants” of the genetically altered tomato.”

 The OU here misses the point completely.
 Genetic manipulation might be small in size in terms of the genes involved, but the implications are nothing short of huge.
 Think of fish that could be engineered not to have fins or scales (would they then be kosher?) or pigs engineered to have cloven hooves.
 In fact, there is a petition currently pending at the FDA that would allow genetically modified salmon into the food supply.
 These salmon have been genetically engineered to contain the gene of an eel in order that they will grow to market weight more quickly.
 Eels, however, are not kosher animals and therefore the question is not at all hypothetical as to whether these salmon would be kosher.
-Not to mention that kosher animals that are fed GMO foods (currently common practice) are less likely to be kosher at the time of slaughter, given their higher rates of organ defects and susceptibility to disease that would preclude an animal from being considered kosher.
+Not to mention that kosher animals that are fed GMO foods (currently common practice) are less likely to be kosher at the time of slaughter, given their higher rates of organ defects and susceptibility to the disease that would preclude an animal from being considered kosher.